NeilDunn3000/impex/README.md

-This is a Django app that allows users to import data from an Excel spreadsheet using a Django admin site.
+This is a Django app that allows users to import and export data.
+The data can be imported from an Excel spreadsheet using a Django admin site.
 The data can then be exported in different formats including as a JSON file.
+This project used manufacturer production data taken from the UK Government Office for National Statistics website to create an Excel spreadsheet.
+The column headings of the Excel sheet correspond to the fields in the Django model.